mariuskalvo/elixir-introduction/introduction.md

 IEx, or Interactive Elixir, is Elixirs interactive shell.
 This is a REPL tool which allows us to interactively evaluate Elixir code.
 We are also able to load our Mix project into the IEx scope which allows us to call any of the functions in our code for a quick feedback loop.
 Running an application in the context of IEx also allows us to inspect the state of the processes in our supervision tree.

 # Phoenix
 There are many frameworks available for different problem domains, ranging from web development and numerical computing to IoT programming.
 Phoenix is probably one of the more known frameworks available in the Elixir ecosystem.
-Phoenix is a web framework written in Elixir, which offers high developer productivity, performance and concurrency.
-Similar to what Rails is to Ruby, Phoenix has become the de facto web framework for Elixir.
+Phoenix is a web framework, which offers high developer productivity, performance and concurrency.
+It has become a go-to web framework for Elixir, similar to what Ruby on Rails is for Ruby.

 Just like Ruby on Rails, Phoenix allows rapid development with a clear convention on how to architecture our applications.
 It ships with scaffolding tools, which allows us to quickly create the our application resources.